 - Invest 10-15 percent of monthly gross income for their later years

-- Know how to get great stuff at great prices, all the while realizing that the cheapest option may not actually be the most cost-effective option
+- Know how to get great stuff at great prices, all the while realizing that the best option may not actually be the least expensive option

 - Are really good at making trade-offs, happily choosing to spend less in one category in order to spend more on something else that’s more important to them

 And they do these things all the time, not just in response to a financial crisis.
 If everyone took these steps, what a difference it would make!